zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 If not, the Company had better concentrate on the development of its flag-ship application and use the data to improve it.

-If so, the company should assess the proportions of the 'unknown-known' and 'unknown-unknown' research teams.
+If so, the Company should assess the proportions of the *Unknown-Known* and *Unknown-Unknown* research teams.
 Perhaps, applying [Pareto's 80-20 rule](https://en.wikipedia.org/wiki/Pareto_principle) might be a good starting point.
 The proportions of effort invested into the individual knowledge categories might then be adjusted as follows: